NINAnor/safe_and_sound/README.md

-# safe_and_sound
+# Safe and sound

-Safe and sound is a pilot project to assess the potential of developing a standard for Passive Acoustic Monitoring metadata based on [Camtrap DP](https://github.com/inbo/camtrapdp).
+Safe and sound is a pilot project to assess the potential of developing a standard for Passive Acoustic Monitoring metadata based on [Camtrap DP](https://camtrap-dp.tdwg.org/).

 # Collection of use-cases
 Safe and sound must take into account the diversity of PAM use and users.